dewittpe/pedbp/inst/shinyapps/pedbp/overview.md

+# Pediatrics Blood Pressure and Growth Standard Distributions

-# Pediatric Blood Pressure Distributions
+## Pediatric Blood Pressure Distributions

 __Motivation:__
-Part of the work of Martin et.al.(2022) required transforming blood pressure measurement into percentiles based on published norms.
+Part of the work of Martin et al. (2022) required transforming blood pressure measurement into percentiles based on published norms.
 This work was complicated by the fact that data for pediatric blood pressure percentiles is sparse and generally only applicable to children at least one